Democratic Candidates Are Releasing Tax Returns, Answering Big Questions For Voters

 Inslee made $203,000 between his salary, pension, IRAs and annuities.
 He gave away $8,295 in charity, or 4 percent.

-Klobuchar and her husband John Bessler made $294,000 together in 2017.
+Klobuchar and her husband, John Bessler, made $294,000 together in 2017.
 They gave $5,075 to charity, or less than 2 percent.

 Harris said she will release her tax returns "soon."
 During her 2016 Senate run in California, she released her 2015 taxes, which showed she and her husband made $1.2 million.
 Her husband, Douglas Emhoff, is a partner at the law firm Venable.
 She reported an estimated net worth of just under $400,000, according to her 2017 Senate financial disclosure.